robballou/sublimetext-sshconfig/README.md

   Its only requirement is `pyyaml`.
 - Changes to any of the above
   should be modified in YAML and rebuilt.
-- Crypto items are sorted alphabetically, but any strings that are stems of longer names are sorted to the bottom.
 - Changes to syntaxes do not need rebuilding, but do need regression testing.